-Priority #10 - Parcel Data Best Practices Guide
+On hold - Parcel Data Best Practices Guide

 Project Brief The creation of a document/resource that draws together technical, legal, policy and procedural information for the creation, maintenance and use of parcel data.

+Critical Stakeholders All stakeholders creating, needing, or using parcel data

+Priority Level (ON HOLD)

+Budget None needed

-Critical Stakeholders All stakeholders creating, needing, or using parcel data Priority Level 11 41 (ON HOLD) Budget No funds are allotted from MetroGIS to advance this initiative; In-kind (staff time) resources will provide the work; Benefit to Stakeholders A centralized document or resource which contains information germane to the creation, maintenance and use of parcel data.
-Project Owners Geoff Maas de facto Project Champion None Project Team Geoff Maas de facto (research/compilation) GAC Parcel and Land Records Committee (review and editing) County-level GIS staff (review and editing) Expected Timeline Initial research began in 2018, continued into 2019.
-Key Steps & None Milestones Policy Implications None Notes: On-going through 2020, as time permits (on-hold)
+Benefit to Stakeholders A centralized document or resource which contains information germane to the creation, maintenance and use of parcel data.

+Project Owners None

+Project Champion None

+Project Team None

+Expected Timeline No timeline

+Key Steps & Milestones None

+Policy Implications None

+Notes: There is no one currently available to perform this work.

-Priority #11 - Addressing Resource Guide
+On hold - Addressing Resource Guide

-Project Brief The creation of a document/resource that draws together technical, legal, policy and procedural information for the creation, maintenance and use of address point data Critical Stakeholders All stakeholders creating, needing or using address point data Priority Level 12th (ON HOLD) Budget No funds are allotted from MetroGIS to advance this initiative; In-kind (staff time) resources will provide the work; Benefit to Stakeholders A centralized document or resource which contains information germane to the creation, maintenance and use of address point data.
-Ducie et Ourre en Conff Marca da fanta Project Owners Geoff Maas de jacto Project Champion None Project Team NextGen9-1-1 Standards Workgroup GAC Standards Committee Metro Addressing Work Group Expected Timeline Unknown Key Steps & Milestones Initial research and documentation and creation of examples has begun Policy Implications None Notes: On-going through 2020 Project is currently on-hold (inactive, despite being a priority)
+Project Brief The creation of a document/resource that draws together technical, legal, policy and procedural information for the creation, maintenance and use of address point data Critical Stakeholders All stakeholders creating, needing or using address point data Drivette Level On hald Priority Level On hold Budget No funds are allotted from MetroGIS to advance this initiative; In-kind (staff time) resources will provide the work; Benefit to Stakeholders A centralized document or resource which contains information germane to the creation, maintenance and use of address point data.
+Project Owners None Project Champion None Project Team NextGen9-1-1 Standards Workgroup GAC Standards Committee Metro Addressing Work Group Expected Timeline Unknown Key Steps & Milestones Initial research and documentation and creation of examples has begun Policy Implications None Notes: There is no one available at this time to perform the work